Kanegraffiti/ilo/README.md

-# Ìlọ̀ Yoruba Learning PWA
+# Ìlọ̀ Yoruba Learning App

-A progressive web app for learning Yoruba built with Next.js, Supabase, and Workbox.
+A web app for learning Yoruba built with Next.js and Supabase.

 ## Quick start